Gmail embraces BIMI to authenticate emails with verified logos

 “BIMI provides email recipients and email security systems increased confidence in the source of emails and enables senders to provide their audience with a more immersive experience,” Google wrote in a blog post today.

 It’s worth noting that BIMI will only work for businesses that have adopted DMARC (Domain-based Message Authentication, Reporting and Conformance), an email authentication protocol that protects email domain owners from spoofing.
-The logo itself also has to be validated by a third-party verification authority, such as Entrust Datacard or DigiCert, which issue what is known as a Verified Mark Certificate (VMC) for trademarked logos.
+The logo itself also has to be validated by a third-party verification authority, such as Entrust Datacard or DigiCert, that issues what is known as a Verified Mark Certificate (VMC) for trademarked logos.

 Once all these steps have been carried out, Gmail said it conducts its usual “anti-abuse checks” and will then begin displaying the company logo in the avatar slot.